manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/manage-targets/manage-targets.md

-# Manage Targets - Oracle Database and Listener
+# Manage targets - Oracle Database and Listener

 ## Introduction

-This lab shows how to manage the targets discovered by Oracle EMCC.
-You can view details of Oracle Database and listener and administer them from Oracle EMCC as managed targets.
+This lab shows how to manage the targets discovered by Oracle EM.
+You can view details of Oracle Database and Listener and administer them from Oracle EM as managed targets.

-*Estimated Time:* 15 minutes
+Estimated time: 15 minutes

 ### Objectives

-View the targets in Oracle EMCC.
-Add Oracle Database 21c and the Listener as targets in Oracle EMCC and remove them from managed targets.
+ - View existing targets in Oracle EM
+ - Add Oracle Database and Listener as targets
+ - View newly added target Oracle Database
+ - Remove Oracle Database from managed targets
+ - Remove Listener from managed targets

 ### Prerequisites